- Magnificent Baalbeck

 During your tour you'll stay in city hotels and travel in the company of an experienced local tour manager.
 Most of your meals during the tour will be included, providing a good opportunity to sample the food of the region.
 Lebanon is still largely an 'undiscovered' tourist location although the importance of its archaeology and the unique beauty of its countryside have been appreciated for centuries.
 This tour provides an opportunity to see accessible parts of the country and its unique highlights, with the chance to visit remarkable historic sites and cities, engage with welcoming people and marvel at the countryside.

-For information and advice on visiting Lebanon we recommend you consult the Foreign & Commonwealth Office information which can be found here.
+For information and advice on visiting Lebanon we recommend you consult the Foreign, Commonwealth & Development Office information which can be found here.

 8 nights in hotels